 Suddenly, the cars ahead slowed down almost to a complete stop.
 A traffic jam.
 A disturbing fate.
 A definite reason for being late.
 First, you fidgeted while thinking perhaps it wouldn’t last long.
 Maybe a car broke down in the middle lane.
 Then, you became anxious as you only inched a tiny bit at a time.
 Should you call the school?
 It was still early and no one would be at the office.
 Should you message a colleague?
 Would it be better to call instead?

 You ended up frantically trying to get hold of people while manoeuvring carefully bumper to bumper.
 A whole lot of organizing to do.
 Someone had to unlock the door to be there for the kids and keep them occupied until you arrived.

 Fast forward, post traffic jam and you finally secured a parking space after driving around looking for one.
 Phew.
 But you felt tired and unmotivated to do anything.
 All you wanted was to go home…

 As you reached your classroom, you stopped at the window while observing the scene inside.
 The reason for being there was waiting for your arrival.
 Pulling yourself together, you knew you had to put in an extra effort for the day to run smoothly or ended up feeling beaten.
 Deep breath.
-Smile, think positive and let the show begin.
+Smile, think positive and let the show begins.
 Welcome to a teacher’s world- the one with the best class act of all time.